agroce/rb_tree_demo/blogpost.md

 sys	0m0.131s
 ```

 I've omitted much of the output above, since showing all 49 steps before the detection of the problem is a bit much, and the details of your output will certainly vary.
-The big difference, besides the verbose output, from John's fuzzer, is the fact that DeepState _saved a test case_.
+The big difference from John's fuzzer, besides the verbose output, is the fact that DeepState _saved a test case_.
 The name of your saved test case will, of course, be different, since the names are uniquely generated for each saved test.
 To replay the test, I would do this:

 ```shell
 ./ds_rb --input_test_file tests/6de8b2ffd42af6878875833c0cbfa9ea09617285.crash
 ```

 and I would get to see the whole disaster again, in gory detail.
-As we said above, this isn't the most helpful output for seeing what's going on.
+As we said above, this lengthy sequence of seemingly arbitrary operations isn't the most helpful test for seeing what's going on.
 DeepState can help us here:

 ```
 deepstate-reduce ./ds_rb tests/6de8b2ffd42af6878875833c0cbfa9ea09617285.crash minimized.crash